-This is a good project for new DIYers
+This is a project that needs some know-how

-Loosen the lug nuts a couple of turns with the lug wrench then raise the car with a jack either under the frame or the crossmember.
+Use a lug wrench to break loose the lug nuts.
+Then, raise the car with a jack either under the frame or the crossmember.
 Support the car with a jack stand and remove the wheel.

-Once the boot is removed you need to clean the old grease out of the joint and inspect it for damage.
-You'll need several shop towels to wipe as much of the grease away as possible.
+Once the boot is removed, you'll need to clean the old grease out of the joint and inspect it for damage.
+Use several shop towels to wipe as much of the grease away as possible.
 You'll then need to use brake cleaner spray to get the spots the towels can't reach.
-Rotate the wheel and carefully inspect the joint for cracks, pits, and rust.
+Rotate the wheel and carefully inspect the joint for cracks, pits and rust.
 Only the boot needs to be replaced if you find none.

 Place the split boot over the CV joint and apply the sealant to both halves.
 Press the halves together and wait the specified time for the boot to cure, around an hour.